-Most blood pressure cuffs used in veterinary medicine are actually designed for human babies and are designed to last for one week.
-Interestingly, a lot of people use more resilient human cuffs… designed for the human penis!
+Some of the most popular cuffs used in veterinary medicine for blood pressure are actually designed for human babies and are designed to last for one week (have you ever wondered why they have pictures of elephants on them).
+Interestingly, a lot of people use more resilient human cuffs, not designed for blood pressure at all… designed for the human penis!

 Remarkably, they work – but still leave a little to be desired.
 That’s why we’ve developed our own cuffs, specifically for cats (find out more about that at the end of this article)!
 But first, how did we get here?